Bildmuseet, Umeå – Henning Larsen Architects

-Bildmuseet (The Picture Museum) is a non-collecting museum of contemporary art and visual culture located in the city of Umeå, northern Sweden.
+Bildmuseet (Picture Museum) is a non-collecting museum of contemporary art and visual culture located in the city of Umeå, northern Sweden.

-Part of the Umeå University Arts Campus since 2012, the museum is housed in an iconic wood-clad building designed by Henning Larsen Architects.
+The museum, which is part of the Umeå University Arts Campus since 2012, is housed in an iconic wood-clad building designed by Henning Larsen Architects.